-The typical “Free Estimate” appointment.
-You call , they schedule a time to come to your home and look at you kitchen in order to provide the estimate.
-At this stage both people will be taking time from their schedules to meet which is fair as long as everyone involved in the decision making is present.
+In the typical “Free Estimate” appointment, you call the contractor to schedule a time to come to your home to give you an estimate.
+At this stage both people will be taking time from their schedules to meet which helpful as long as everyone involved in the decision making is present.
 Often times, only one person is present which is the first step in getting inaccurate or incomplete information.

-Lots of ideas are tossed around, some big dreams other more approachable, but for the estimate to be of any value it needs to be specific to one course of action.
-At this stage most contractors or their salespeople will default to the easiest scope of work and throw out general ballpark numbers for other changes.
-It’s almost impossible for you to keep it straight as to what the estimate actually includes and whether it accurately conveys the quality of materials you would expect.
+Lots of ideas are tossed around, some big and others more realistic.
+Still, for the estimate to be of any value, it needs to be specific to one course of action.
+At this stage, most contractors will default to the most manageable scope of work and throw out general ballpark numbers for other changes.
+It’s almost impossible for you to keep straight what the estimate actually includes, and whether it accurately conveys the quality of materials you would expect.

-You walkaway with a couple of cost ranges and a detailed sales pitch on how they can take your kitchen any where you want for a price.
-They may or may not go back to their office and follow up with you providing a floor plan and proposal to get started on your project.
+You walk away with a couple of cost ranges and a detailed sales pitch on how they can take your kitchen anywhere you want for a price.
+They may or may not go back to their office and follow up with a floor plan and proposal to get started on your project.

-Many homeowners will meet with as few as (2) companies and some with as many as (5) which can lead to vast ranges of cost between companies.
+Many homeowners will meet with as few as two companies or as many as five, which can lead to vast ranges of cost between companies.

-6. Wild fluctuations from company to company is caused by (3) factors
+Wild fluctuations from company to company are caused by three factors:

-Opinions on what they think they heard you wanted and what they think you should do.
-It’s unfortunate but a truth that not all humans are good listeners.
-Misunderstanding of what they think you are visioning and what they are seeing can cause both low or high estimating.
+- Opinions on what contractors think they heard you wanted and what they think you should do.
+Not everyone is a good listener.
+A misunderstanding of what they think you are visioning and what they are seeing can cause both low or high estimating.

-Great listeners can also bring up ideas and solutions you have not thought about.
+- Good listeners can bring up ideas and solutions you have not thought about.
 This can cause one estimate to be for an entirely different scope of work.
-One thought or idea could add/subtract substantial cost .
+One thought or idea could add/subtract substantial cost.

-This is where “Free” typically ends and you can now expect to pay anywhere from a small fee to a large deposit based on the proposal that has been provided.
-What you pay to proceed with your project is determined by the Contractor/Company you move forward with.
-If the Contractor is only interested in installing and you provide materials then you are now sent off to finish the design and make selections without any cost at all.
+If the contractor is only interested in installing and you provide materials, you are sent off to finish the design and make selections.
 Final pricing will be subject to what you pick.
-If the Contractor includes design in his proposal they will either have a designer on staff (this is Design/Build) or give you the contact information on where you are to go to make your selections (not Design Build).
+If the contractor includes design in his proposal, they will either have a designer on staff (this is Design/Build) or give you the contact information on where you are to go to make your selections (not Design Build).

-Not all Contracting Companies offer free estimates for all types of Kitchen Projects.
-Once you start to talk about Design Build projects there are so many variables to what you could do and each affecting cost in impactful ways that a Free Estimate would be a waste of your time.
+Not all contracting companies offer free estimates for all types of kitchen projects.
+Once you start to talk about Design Build projects, there are so many variables that affect cost in impactful ways that a free estimate would be a waste of time.
 Asking about a Feasibility Study or Project Development Agreement would be a much better value.

 A free estimate makes the most sense when you are doing minor remodeling updates and a pull and replace kitchen project.
-Cabinet and other Material Costs can be allocated and the Direct Costs associated with the remodel can be estimated more accurately.
+Cabinet and other material costs can be allocated.
+The direct costs associated with the remodel can be estimated more accurately.
 It is not the best decision when looking at major structural or mechanical change to the space.
-The affects these scopes of work can have on the cost of all the moving pieces between electrical, plumbing, framing, as well as the additional material costs for cabinets, flooring and countertops make them basically worthless.
+The effects the scope of work can have on construction and design make them basically worthless.
 In this event the next best option is a Feasibility Study.

 What is a Feasibility Study?

-A feasibility study is a paid process limited to identifying, rendering and estimating multiple options.
-A detailed feasibility study is valuable to you as the homeowner to determine if you have the right team to make your ideas come to life.
+A feasibility study is a paid process to identify, render, and estimate multiple options.
+A detailed feasibility study is valuable to you to determine if you have the right team to make your ideas come to life.
 It quickly shows you what improvements will be too cost prohibitive when compared to other options.

-Then, if your investment range doesn’t seem like it will work with the costs you don’t waste your time spending hours designing and planning the wrong space.
+If your investment range doesn’t seem like it will work with the costs, you don’t waste your time spending hours designing and planning the wrong space.
 The investment range for a Feasibility Study can be several hundred dollars, but can save you thousands of dollars by identifying solutions that make a similar impact without all the headaches or cost of a larger remodel event.
-Once a Feasibility Study is complete you can move forward with the project by entering into a Construction Agreement or better yet a Project Development Agreement.
+Once a Feasibility Study is complete you can move forward with the project by entering into a Construction Agreement or, better yet, a Project Development Agreement.

 What is a Project Development Agreement?

-What if I don’t know what work I need done?
+What if I don’t know what kind of remodel I need?

-So what happens if you don’t know whether a Pull and Replace Kitchen or a more major Design Build Kitchen is what you want?
-In the past most homeowners have turned to the Free Estimate as the first step.
-But there is a much better alternative that will give you more of the information and vision that you need.
+So what happens if you don’t know whether a pull and replace Kitchen or a more major design build kitchen is what you want?
+In the past, most homeowners have turned to the Free Estimate as the first step.
+But there is a much better alternative that will give you more of the information and vision you need.

 A Kitchen Design Consultation is a meeting with a Kitchen Design Professional in your home to review the state of your current kitchen.
-Armed with detailed life style questions and focusing on what your goals for the completed project look like this one appointment can provide the clarity you need to know how best to proceed.
+Armed with detailed lifestyle questions and focusing on your goals for the completed project, this one appointment can provide the clarity you need to best proceed.
 Usually billed at an hourly cost this will save you days of frustrating meetings and stress.

 Understanding What You Need

-The truth is there is no such thing as “Free” .
-It might be “Free” to you at the time but it is costing the professionals actual money to offer any “Free” services.
+The truth is there is no such thing as “Free.”
+It might be “free” to you at the time but it costs professionals money to offer “free” services.
 When you become a customer the service is no longer free.
 The expenses of the time already provided is taken into consideration once you become a paying customer.
-Here’s what I mean;
+Here’s what I mean:

 The cost burden of the “free” estimator in your home gets added into the overhead for the company, not just for your estimate but all the estimates that are done annually.
 They ultimately become part of the cost of overhead for your project.
-He gets paid whether you move forward or not.
-That means that his overhead shows up in your project price and how greatly that affects your bottom line is dependent on how successful he is at selling.
-The more projects contracted the more projects his overhead gets split between.
-That is only not the case when an individual contractor is handling everything, which for larger more detailed projects could become a different problem.
+The estimator gets paid whether you move forward or not.
+That means that his overhead shows up in your project price and how greatly that affects your bottom line depends on how successful he is at selling.
+The more projects contracted, the more projects his overhead gets split between.

 Kitchen experts will charge for their time and they work hard to provide you with maximum value.
-Remodeling your kitchen is a significant investment, a small fee for a Kitchen Designer or Certified Kitchen Remodeler is money well spent when you get a smart industry experts into your home to help guide you at the earliest stages.
-For more information on pricing I recommend “How do I select the right Company for my Kitchen Remodel?”.
+Remodeling your kitchen is a significant investment.
+A small fee for a Kitchen Designer or Certified Kitchen Remodeler is money well spent when you get an industry expert into your home to guide you at the earliest stages.
+For more information on pricing I recommend “How do I select the right Company for my Kitchen Remodel?”